KenzLinden/Croak/README.md

 go to frontend directory
 `npm run dev`

+Database:
+We will just use a live dev database.
+Can't be bothered working out a consistent way to get databases up on running on machines.
+If you need the database info, just reach out to me.

-You will want to use mprocs
+You will want to use mprocs.